What should your next fitness goal be? Take the quiz.

 We get it: Cleaning your workout equipment after every use might seem like another chore you don’t have time for, especially on those days when it feels hard to find time for exercise in the first place.

-But making sure your yoga mat is clean and ready to go for next time is not only a good habit for basic cleanliness, but it can also help prevent skin infections and extend the lifespan of your mat.
+But making sure your yoga mat is clean and ready to go for your next flow is not only a good habit for basic cleanliness; it can also help prevent skin infections and extend the lifespan of your mat.
 (And rest assured, it doesn’t take much time at all to clean.)

-We talked to three experts—a microbiologist, a dermatologist, and a Peloton instructor—to learn how to clean your yoga mat.
-Below, find pro tips that’ll help keep your health and your yoga mat’s health in tip-top shape.
+We talked to a microbiologist, a dermatologist, and a yoga instructor to learn how to clean a yoga mat properly.
+Keep reading to find pro tips that’ll help keep your health and your yoga mat in tip-top shape.

 A man in Downward Dog pose on a clean yoga mat.